The Mental Health Solution . com

 And yes, there are wolves in church.

 Thirtieth: Resolve to develop a backbone.
 People will sometimes say negative things about you.
-Resolve to not allow yourself to be impacted.
+Resolve to not allow yourself to be unduly impacted.
 This is something you can learn to do.

 Thirty-first: Two suggestions for family issues.